MJ029/Machine-Learning-101/1-Introduction/README.md

 	- The number of machine learning use cases for this industry is vast – and still expanding.

 #### 4.7 Did you know ?
-- In machine learning, a target is called a label. where in statistics, a target is called a dependent variable.
+- In machine learning, a target Variable is called a label. where in statistics, it is called known as dependent variable.
-- A variable in statistics is called a feature in machine learning.
+- A Independent variable in statistics is called a Input feature in machine learning.
 - A transformation in statistics is called feature creation in machine learning.

 # 5.Installing Anaconda and Python in your Machine: